kiransalve/Power-BI/Learn with Gigs/Questions.md

 To convert Star → Snowflake, break each large dimension table into smaller normalized hierarchy tables and create relationships between them.

+42. What is a Role-Playing Dimension?

+A Role-Playing Dimension is one physical dimension table that is used multiple times for different roles in the data model.

+Example:

+You have one Date dimension, but your fact table has multiple date columns:

+FactSales
+Order Date
+Ship Date
+Invoice Date
+Due Date

+All of these represent different roles of the same Date table

+So the Date dimension plays several roles:

+Date (Order)
+Date (Ship)
+Date (Invoice)
+Date (Due)

+In Power BI, this is implemented either by duplicating the dimension or by using inactive relationships with USERELATIONSHIP() inside measures.

 ```